craneab/Wordle-Analyzer/README.md

 * Do puzzles solved on weekends have higher scores than puzzles solved on weekdays?

 ## Code outline
-The code is split into three scripts, which operate on downloaded email files stored in a local directory.
+The code is split into functional scripts, which operate on downloaded email files stored in a local directory.
 Follow the steps below to understand how the code works and to run it on your own Wordle results!

 ### 1. Download Wordle emails